vantienvnn/php-team-workflow/GIT.md

 git push origin <branch-name> -f
 ```
 If you have conflict in rebase process
-- If you don't edit the conflict file? you can fast resolved by:
+- If you don't edit the conflict file? you can fast resolved by (please don't use this if you not sure):
 ```php
 git checkout --ours file-name-1 file-name-2
 // this action will remove you changed